This is the library of materials I’ve summarised for my own learning.

 Understand the laws of power so you can use, manage or deflect them.

-A book on how to live well.
+How to live well.
 Very stoic.

 The originators of the idea of “positioning” shares 22 laws of marketing to abide by.
 The laws are top-heavy—those featured first were much better than the rest.